‘You don’t climb a mountain in order to die’

 “Lying in bed is boring, but hanging from a rock with nothing below you and having to spin round to get your foot in exactly the right spot – everything’s activated.
 That’s when all your survival systems are in overdrive.”

-In an interview with the Tages-Anzeigerexternal link on Tuesday, Oelz, who was also a successful mountaineer in his own right and who climbed with Steck, denied he was gambling with his life.
+In an interview with the Tages-Anzeigerexternal link on Tuesday, Oelz, who was also a successful mountaineer in his own right and who climbed with Steck, denied Steck was gambling with his life.

 “On the contrary.
 He did everything to survive.
 You don’t climb a mountain in order to die.
 You climb a mountain in order to live intensely.”